What’s most important to the search engines when it comes to getting the most bang for your buck in Search Engine Optimization?

-- The usability of your website- How easy is it for people t easily find your most important information?
+- The usability of your website- How easy is it for people to find your most important information?
 How is it organized?
 Is it easy to navigate?

 - Do you have a mobile site? (relevant for mobile search)- Most local searches for smartphone users now begin on their phones.
-Is yours mobile-ready?
+Is your website mobile-ready?

 - Your Social Media footprint- Google+, Facebook, and Twitter are being factored heavily in searches.
 10% of all Google searches are now done by people logged into a Google product such as Gmail and Google is now showing personal search results to those people.

 - How often do you update your website?
 A website or blog that provides fresh content on a regular basis is weighted more heavily than a website that has only evergreen content from years ago.